perwin/imfit/docs/writing_new_image_functions.rst

 -  ``N_PARAMS`` --- the number of input parameters (*excluding* the central pixel coordinates);
--  ``PARAM_LABELS`` --- a vector of string labels for the input parameters;
+-  ``PARAM_LABELS`` --- a vector of std::string labels for the input
+   parameters;
--  ``FUNCTION_NAME`` --- a short string describing the function;
+-  ``FUNCTION_NAME`` --- a short std::string describing the function;
--  ``className`` --- a string (no spaces allowed) giving the official name of the function.
+-  ``className`` --- a std::string (no spaces allowed) giving the official name of the function.

 The ``add_functions.cpp`` file should then be updated by:

 -  including the header file for the new class;
 -  adding 2 lines to the ``PopulateFactoryMap()`` function to add the ability to create an instance of the new class.
+(Look for the comment line "// ADD CODE FOR NEW FUNCTIONS HERE" in the file.)

 Finally, the name of the C++ implementation file for the new class should be added to the ``SConstruct`` file to ensure it gets included in the compilation; the easiest thing is to add the file's name (without the ``.cpp`` suffix) to the multi-line ``functionobject_obj_string`` string definition.
+(Or look for the comment line "# ADD CODE FOR NEW FUNCTIONS HERE" in the ``SConstruct`` file.)

 Existing examples of FunctionObject subclasses can be found in the ``function_objects/`` subdirectory of the source-code distribution, and